sjanadri/code-test/README.md

 4. Write tests that confirm all functionality

 ### Other considerations
-1. Feel free to make any changes you want as long as the existing tests continue to pass.
+1. Feel free to make any necessary changes

 #
 ## Exercise 3 - Bug Ridden Bank